-10. Stockholders' Equity
+11. Shareholders' Equity

 Public Offering of Common Stock.
 In June 2005, the Company completed a public offering of 1,899,227 shares of its common stock at a price of \$53.75 per share.
-Of the 1,899,227 shares sold, 710,000 shares were offered by CRA and 1,189,227 came from selling stockholders.
+Of the 1,899,227 shares sold, 710,000 shares were offered by CRA and 1,189,227 came from selling shareholders.
 CRA received net proceeds of approximately \$35.9 million, after deducting the underwriting discount and offering expenses.
 As part of the offering, CRA received additional net proceeds of approximately \$2.6 million from the exercise of 138,187 options by the selling shareholders.
 The net proceeds from the offering are intended to be used for general corporate purposes, including working capital and possible acquisitions of and investments in complementary businesses.

-Restricted Shares.
+Issuances of Common Stock in Connection with Business Acquisitions.
 In July 2005, the Company issued 70,533 restricted shares of its common stock valued at \$3.8 million as part of the consideration paid for the acquisition of ECL.
 In May 2005, the Company issued an aggregate of 77,343 restricted shares of its common stock valued at \$3.8 million as part of the consideration paid for the acquisition of Lee & Allen.
-In November 2004, the Company issued 75,261 restricted shares of its common stock valued at \$3.0 million as part of the consideration paid for the acquisition of NECG, and 24,495 restricted shares of its common stock valued at

-\$1.0 million as part of the purchase price for the acquisition of TCA.
-The restricted shares issued in connection with all of these acquisitions are fully vested and held in escrow.
-The shares issued related to the NECG, TCA, Lee & Allen, and ECL acquisitions will be released from restrictions over a period of time of up to five years.
+In November 2004, the Company issued 75,261 restricted shares of its common stock valued at \$3.0 million as part of the consideration paid for the acquisition of NECG, and 24,495 restricted shares of its common stock valued at \$1.0 million as part of the purchase price for the acquisition of TCA.
+The restricted shares issued in connection with all of these acquisitions are fully vested and held in escrow, until the restrictions have lapsed.
+These shares have restrictions with respect to when they can be sold over a period of time of up to five years.